ffroliva/mimecast-backend/README.md

 ## Searching at multiple servers

-To enable to search at multiple servers simultaneously two configuration properties were created.
+To enable to searching at multiple servers simultaneously two configuration properties were created.

 ````yaml
 app: